 The laws and standards of our profession require that we keep Protected Health Information (PHI) about you in a Clinical Record.
 This includes information about your reasons for seeking therapy, a description of the ways in which your problem impacts your life, your diagnosis, the goals that we set for treatment, your progress towards those goals, your medical and social history, your treatment history, any past treatment records that we receive from other providers, reports of any professional consultation, your billing records, and any reports that have been sent to anyone.
 You are entitled to receive a copy of your records, or we can prepare a summary for you instead.
 Because these are professional records, they can be misinterpreted and/or upsetting to untrained readers.
 If you wish to see your records, we recommend that you review them in our presence so that we can discuss the contents.
 Patients will be charged an appropriate fee for any professional time spend in responding to information requests.

 AGE OF CONSENT

-A juvenile age 14-18 can consent to outpatient mental health examination and treatment for him/herself without parental consent.
-A parent or legal guardian of a juvenile under age 18 can also provide consent without the juvenile’s consent.
+A juvenile age 14-17 can consent to outpatient mental health examination and treatment for him/herself without parental consent.
+A parent or legal guardian of a juvenile under age 18 can also provide consent without the juvenile’s consent under certain circumstances.